These small, harmless (to humans and animals) beneficial insects attack and kill flies when the pest is in its immature pupal stage.

 These tiny fly predators are nature’s first line of defense against nuisance flies — including the common housefly.
 The female predator seeks out a host pupa, drills through its cocoon and lays several eggs inside it.
 The resulting parasitoids kill the pupa by consuming it.

 Shop our large selection of beneficial insects, including fly predators, at Planet Natural.
 One small bag — 2,000 predators — is enough for 4 large animals (horses, cattle) and costs $14.50 with USPS First-Class Mail shipping included!

 The adult stage of this popular biological fly control emerges from its host after two or three weeks to seek out other pupae for its eggs.
 By destroying filth flies before they can reach the adult stage and lay more eggs, these gnat-sized parasites play an important role in controlling flies around manure piles, chicken coops, corrals, garbage sites or any other place that might harbor flies and their maggots.
 They are best introduced in early season, before pesky flies have had a chance to flourish.
 The tiny parasitic wasp does not bite or sting and is harmless to humans, plants and animals.

 For best results, start releasing before flies become a problem.
 Release rates, as with any beneficial insect, depend on several factors.
 The following guidelines have been successfully tested under normal pest conditions:

-Note: Fly predators will not attack adult flies, thus care must be taken to keep the existing population as low as possible (see How Far Can House Flies Fly?).
+Fly predators will not attack adult flies, thus care must be taken to keep the existing population as low as possible.
 We recommend using at least one fly trap and perhaps even baits.
 If a quick-knockdown is required, avoid spraying near the breeding sites where beneficial insects are active.
 It will do more harm than good.